danwhitston/auction-api/README.md

 - [ ] Consider using an SQL database for storage, either replacing or in addition to MongoDB.
 It's not clear that the advantages of NoSQL are suited to this particular application
 - [ ] Add an emailing service triggered by the auction-closer, to email auction bidders when an auction closes and let them know whether they won, and to email the item owner and let them know the sale price

-## References
+## References and Credits

-In general, system design decisions are based on previous, personal experience of good practice and design pitfalls.
-External sources of design logic are provided by the project brief and by example program code and blog posts sourced online.
+In general, system design decisions are based on previous, personal experience of good practice and design pitfalls, with reasoning laid out in this project report and / or in comments to the code.
+External sources of design logic included the project brief and example program code and blog posts sourced online.

-Where program code is substantively based on examples sourced from the internet, I acknowledge this in comments above the code, with the original URL included.
+Where program code or algorithms are substantively based on examples sourced from elsewhere, I acknowledge this in comments above the code and in the citations section below.
 Where code follows a standard 'boilerplate' structure without room for deviation or creativity, this is not acknowledged, as it is common to all code that makes use of the platforms in question.
-The overall structure of the Express app is based on example code by Stelios Sotiriadis from his lab tutorials.
+The overall structure of the Node.js `api-app` application, in particular the root application file `server.js`, is based on example code by Sotiriadis (2022a) from his lab tutorials, which in turn follows a standard pattern for Express API applications.

-<api-app/middleware/validateBody.js> and <api-app/middleware/validateQuery.js> and structure of validation functions in <api-app/models/user.js> based on `Joi validation in a Mongoose model`, available online at <https://gist.github.com/stongo/6359042?permalink_comment_id=3476052#gistcomment-3476052>.
-Last accessed 31/3/2022.

-<api-app/middleware/authorise.js> based on 'Class 4' by Stelios Sotiriadis, available online at <https://github.com/steliosot/cc/blob/master/Class-4/mini-film-auth/validations/validation.js>.
-Last accessed 31/3/2022.

-<api-app/models/user.js> user pre-save salting and hashing based on 'Password Authentication with Mongoose Part 1' by MongoDB, available online at <https://www.mongodb.com/blog/post/password-authentication-with-mongoose-part-1>.
-Last accessed 31/3/2022.

-<api-app/routes/users.js> basic code structure based on 'Class 4' by Stelios Sotiriadis, available online at <https://github.com/steliosot/cc/blob/master/Class-4/mini-film-auth/routes/auth.js>.
-Last accessed 31/3/2022.

-<api-app/server.js> basic code structure based on 'Class 4' by Stelios Sotiriadis, available online at <https://github.com/steliosot/cc/blob/master/Class-4/mini-film-auth/app.js>.
-Last accessed 31/3/2022.

-<api-app/Dockerfile> and <auction-closer/Dockerfile> based on 'Dockerizing a Node.js web app' by OpenJS Foundation, available online at <https://nodejs.org/en/docs/guides/nodejs-docker-webapp/>.
-Last accessed 31/3/2022.

-<auction-closer/Dockerfile> and <auction-closer/crontab> and <auction-closer/entrypoint.sh> based on 'Running Cron in Docker' by Jason Kulatunga, available online at <https://blog.thesparktree.com/cron-in-docker>.
-Last accessed 31/3/2022.
+### Bibliography

+Kulatunga, J., 2021.
+Sparktree - Running Cron in Docker. [online] Sparktree.
+Available at: <https://blog.thesparktree.com/cron-in-docker> [Accessed 15 April 2022].

+MongoDB, 2019.
+Password Authentication with Mongoose Part 1 | MongoDB Blog. [online] MongoDB.
+Available at: <https://www.mongodb.com/blog/post/password-authentication-with-mongoose-part-1> [Accessed 15 April 2022].

+OpenJS Foundation, n.d.
+Dockerizing a Node.js web app | Node.js. [online] Node.js.
+Available at: <https://nodejs.org/en/docs/guides/nodejs-docker-webapp/> [Accessed 15 April 2022].

+Sotiriadis, S., 2022a. cc/app.js at master · steliosot/cc. [online] GitHub.
+Available at: <https://github.com/steliosot/cc/blob/master/Class-4/mini-film-auth/app.js> [Accessed 15 April 2022].

+Sotiriadis, S., 2022b. cc/auth.js at master · steliosot/cc. [online] GitHub.
+Available at: <https://github.com/steliosot/cc/blob/master/Class-4/mini-film-auth/routes/auth.js> [Accessed 15 April 2022].

+Sotiriadis, S., 2022c. cc/validation.js at master · steliosot/cc. [online] GitHub.
+Available at: <https://github.com/steliosot/cc/blob/master/Class-4/mini-film-auth/validations/validation.js> [Accessed 15 April 2022].

+Sotiriadis, S., 2022d. cc/verifyToken.js at master · steliosot/cc. [online] GitHub.
+Available at: <https://github.com/steliosot/cc/blob/master/Class-4/mini-film-auth/verifyToken.js> [Accessed 15 April 2022].

+Stong, M. and devChedar, 2020.
+Joi validation in a Mongoose model. [online] Gist.
+Available at: <https://gist.github.com/stongo/6359042?permalink_comment_id=3476052#gistcomment-3476052> [Accessed 15 April 2022].